The Electoral Reform Society has been fighting for fair votes and a better democracy since 1884.

-Society founder Sir John Lubbock, 1884
+Sir John Lubbock, 1884

-Since then we have been at the forefront of political change, and remain the world’s oldest organisation concerned with elections and political reform, recognised by the United Nations for over 30 years.
+For over 130 years we have been at the forefront of political change, putting voters first, highlighting problems and offered common sense solutions.
+We remain the world’s oldest organisation concerned with elections and political reform, recognised by the United Nations for over 30 years.

 We know that every year that passes with our steam age political system still in place is a missed opportunity for the people of Britain.
 Our vision is a representative democracy fit for the 21st century.